Iran–South Africa relations

-Iran–South Africa relations refers to the historical and current bilateral relationship of the Islamic Republic of Iran and South Africa.
-Both economically and politically, relations between the two countries are quite warm and have continued to expand.
+Iran–South Africa relations refers to the historical and current bilateral relationship of Iran and South Africa.
+South Africa has an embassy in Tehran.
+Iran has an embassy in Pretoria.

 South Africa and Iran share historical bilateral relations and the latter supported the South African liberation movements.
 It severed official relations with South Africa in 1979 and imposed a trade boycott in protest against the country's apartheid policies.
 However, in January 1994, Iran lifted all trade and economic sanctions against South Africa and diplomatic relations were reestablished on 10 May 1994.
 Until then, Switzerland represented South African interests in Iran.

 Economic relations

 South Africa and Iran share good trade relations, with South African exports increasing by 7 percent from $1.4 billion in 2006 to $1.5 billion in 2007, and imports from Iran, mostly crude oil, increasing by 13.5 percent from $18.3 billion in 2006 to $20.8 billion in 2007.
 Iran was the largest supplier of crude oil to South Africa in 2007.

-Several South African companies are involved in major projects in Iran.
-MTN Group has a 49-percent stake in the Irancell consortium which was awarded the second mobile telecommunications license in Iran.
-It started operations in October 2006.